Our Catholic Ethos and Chaplaincy

-The ‘Refreshing’ element is about helping students to learn more about and appreciate the faith, this includes: Year 7 retreat, Year 8 retreat and a staff retreat.
-A ‘retreat’ is when we have time away from school, to stop, reflect and refresh.
+The ‘Refreshing’ element is about helping students to learn more about and appreciate the faith, this includes: Year 7 retreat, Year 8 retreat, Year 10 retreat/reflection and a staff retreat.
+A ‘retreat’ is when we have time away from the school day to stop, reflect and refresh.
 Spiritual input is included in a reflective and fun way.
 Students who are part of the Chaplaincy also have times for training and input which enables them to listen to other students and take active roles within the various liturgies and community activities that take place in school.
 Year 9 have a ‘Vocation Morning’, where a variety of people e.g., priest, sister, married couple, street pastors, police man etc., come into school and share about their life choices.

 The ‘Reflecting’ aspect includes our daily tutor prayer.
 Each year group write their own prayer and each tutor group compose their own prayer.
 These prayers are then put into a booklet for daily use.
 Assemblies give students and staff extra time to reflect and to participate in sharing how we can be a good community.
 Tutor masses enable students to learn about the history, symbolism and the various parts of the mass.
 Students then fully participate through reading, singing, dancing serving and praying together.
 Reconciliation is part of all our lives and during Lent and Advent staff and students attend a service which is put together by the Chaplain and students in order to reflect and prepare for Easter and Christmas.
 The Rosary is said in the chapel every Tuesday and the Angelus is said every Thursday as well as a weekly mass during Friday lunchtime.
 Students who are from other faiths use the chapel for prayer and their beliefs are respected and incorporated into the spirituality of the school.